 This movie dialog ESL activity can be used with any scene from a movie or any compilation of scenes that you would like to show to your class.
 It gets students listening for what the characters say in the movie and arrange dialog lines in a correct sequence.

 Age Group: Adults

 First, research a movie or individual scenes from a film that you think that your students would be interested in.
 Many full movies can be found on YouTube or Netflix.
 Find one that is an appropriate length for your lesson.
 Also, try to choose scenes that have a lot of speaking involved.

 Once you have decided on the movie and selected the scenes, watch the material and type out all of the dialog that is said.
 If you want to cut down on the typing, you could focus on just the lines of dialog that one character says.

 Prepare the lines of dialog in a Word doc.
 Put them in a table so it is easy to divide all of the lines separately.

 Print out the document and cut all of the lines of dialog out so that they are on small slips of paper.
 Shuffle the slips so that they are in a completely random order.

-Next, let the class know that they will be watching a series of scenes from a movie and their task is to listen and put the lines of dialog that they hear in the correct order.
+Next, let the class know that they will be watching a series of scenes from a movie.
+Their task is to listen and put the lines of dialog that they hear in the correct order.

 Play the beginning of the first scene and model the task to the class by arranging the first few lines of dialog in order.
 Elicit the correct answers from the students.

-Play the remainder of the scene and have the class arrange the rest of the dialog slips in the correct order.
-You may have to play the scene a couple more times depending on their listening ability and level.
+Finally, play the remainder of the scene and have the class arrange the rest of the dialog slips in the correct order.
+You may have to play the scene a couple more times depending on their level.